sjpcp5/obsidian_notes/Technical/Rust/Why Rust?.md

 ## The Catch
 Rust has a steep running learning curve.
-Steep in one area which is the tradeoffs that were made for the speed and safety, which revolve around memory management.
+Steep in one area which is the trade offs that were made for the speed and safety, which revolve around memory management.
-You need to think about the code your writting in a different way and thats not easy.
+You need to think about the code your writing in a different way and that's not easy.

 ## Thoughts